-Breathing in giant clouds of sulfur gas at 4am is not pleasant.
-Doing so after a long hike up the side of a volcano is even worse, as it’s precisely when your lungs demand clean, fresh, and cool oxygen.
+Breathing giant clouds of sulfur gas at 4 am is not pleasant.
+Doing so after a long hike up the side of a volcano is even worse.

 But sometimes interesting photographs call for extreme measures.
 I wasn’t about to miss my chance for a photo of glowing lava with a particularly long & terrible history.